Senneschal/DataStory/index.md

 All of these measures clearly have their own merit and provide different insights.
 However, since we want to explore the impact diseases have on society, the DALYs measure is probably the most interesting.
 We will primarily use this measure for all future analyses.

 According to the DALYs, the four diseases with the biggest impact are cardiovascular diseases, maternal and neonatal disorders, neoplasms (cancers) and respiratory infections and tuberculosis.
 To finish this part, let's look at which countries are most affected by these diseases.
+The following map shows the DALYs lost per hundred thousand people, for the selected disease, in 2017.

+{% include dalys_dropdown.html %}

+When we compare this map for the four diseases we just selected, we can see that cardiovascular diseases and neoplasms cause the biggest impact in the developed world (with the former having an especially large impact on Eastern Europe), and maternal and neonatal diseases, together with respiratory infections and tuberculosis, have a bigger impact on the developing world.
+This geographical diversity makes analysing these four diseases more interesting.

+In the next chapters, let us look at in which countries have a similar impact due to these diseases in the last 30 years, and at the different risk factors and economic factors that might lead to these diseases having a higher impact.

 ##### Clustering of countries